Atomic forces from correlation energy functionals based on the adiabatic-connection fluctuation-dissipation theorem: Implementation and testing

-Given the good agreement found at equilibrium geometry using either the force or the total energy, we then investigated how well our calculated forces are exploited by the BFGS algorithm to relax the geometry of fluorane.
-For this test, the starting F-H bond distance was set to 1.2~\!\AA.
+Given the good agreement found at equilibrium geometry using either the forces or the total energy, we then investigated how well our calculated forces are exploited by the BFGS algorithm to relax the geometry of the fluorane molecule.
+For this test, the starting H-F bond distance was set to 1.2~\!\AA.
 During the relaxation procedure, we fixed the position of the hydrogen atom and only let the position of F to vary.
-The change over the relaxation steps in the total energy, the total force, and the F-H bond distance, are presented in panels \textbf{a)}, \textbf{b)}, and \textbf{c)} of Fig.~\ref{fig:Forces_FH_Relax}, respectively.
+The change over the relaxation steps in the total energy, the total force, and the H-F bond distance, are presented in panels \textbf{a)}, \textbf{b)}, and \textbf{c)} of Fig.~\ref{fig:Forces_FH_Relax}, respectively.

 In panel \textbf{a)}, the total energy is found to decrease during the relaxation, for every method considered.
 After only two to three BFGS steps, the variation in $\text{E}_{\text{tot}}$ becomes minimal.
 This evolution correlates well with the total force, which also reduces over the relaxation steps in panel \textbf{b)}.
 While the $\text{F}_{\text{tot}}$ indicator is initially large, its value decreases significantly for RPA methods after only two BFGS iterations.
 The decay is more continuous for EXX and HF[PBE] but agrees well with the HF calculations.
 In the \texttt{QE} code, the default convergence threshold for the geometry is set to 0.0001 Ry on the total energy, and 0.001~Ry/a$_0$ on each of the 3$M$ individual forces.
 In the situation considered here, the threshold on the force is reached at the 4th iteration for the RPA-based methods, and at the 5th BFGS step for the HF-based methods.
 This variation agrees well with the bond distance changes visible in panel c).
-The F-H bond length is found converged within 0.0005~\AA~from the 4th relaxation step for RPA[PBE] and RPA, and the 5th iteration for the exchange-only methods.
+The H-F bond length is found converged within 0.0005~\AA~from the 4th relaxation step for RPA[PBE] and RPA, and the 5th iteration for the exchange-only methods.
 This analysis confirms that our scf and nscf force implementation allows for a smooth optimization of the geometry using the BFGS algorithm.